greg7mdp/rippled/docs/sidechain/spec.md

 An attestation bears witness to a particular event on the other chain.
 It contains:

 * Sidechain: Door accounts and assets.
 See `STSidechain` above.
 Required.
-* RewardAccount: Account to send this signer's share of the signer's reward.
+* SignatureRewardAccount: Account to send this signer's share of the signer's reward.
 Required.
-* SignatureReward: Signature reward for this event (may be different from the current signature reward on the ledger object, as this may have changed).
+* SignatureReward: Signature reward for this event.
+  Optional (required for `SidechainXChainAccountCreate` transactions only).
 * SigningKey: Public key used to verify the signature.
 * Signature: Signature bearing witness to the event on the other chain.
 * Event type: Type of event (XChainAccountCreate, XChainTransfer, SignatureProvided)
 * Event data: Data needed to recreate the message signed by the witness servers.
-  This will include the `SignatureReward` for this event (may be different from the current signature reward on this ledger object, as this may be updated).
-  The other data depends on event.
+  The data depends on event.
 TBD.

 Note a quorum of signers need to agree on the `SignatureReward`, the same way they need to agree on the other data.
 A single witness server cannot provide an incorrect value for this in an attempt to collect a larger reward.

-To add a witness to a `XChainRewardState`, that ledger object must already exist.
 To add a witness to a `CrosschainSeqNum`, that ledger object must already exist.
-To add a witness to a `SidechainAccountCreateState`, the account to be created must no exist.
-If the `SidechainAccountCreateState` does not already exist it will be created.
+If the `SidechainAccountCreateState` does not already exist, and the ordering number is greater than the current ordeing number, it will be created.

+Since `SidechainAccountCreateState` are ordered, it's possible for this object to collect a quorum of signatures but not be albe to execute yet.
+For this reason an empty signature may be sent to an `SidechainAccountCreateState` and if it already has a quorum of signatures it will execute.
+The witness servers will detect when this needs to happen.

 #### Fields